mitansio/data.org-Financial-Health-Prediction-Challenge/README.md

 Several machine learning models can be trained and compared to determine the most effective approach for predicting the target variable which is RandomForestClassifier.

 ## 8. Evaluation Metric

-Model performance is evaluated using appropriate metrics suitable for the prediction task.
+The evaluation metric for this challenge is the F1 score.

 ## 9. Results
 The trained model generates predictions for the target variable based on the provided test dataset.